Wi-sc/xianghui-yang/content/authors/admin/_index.md

     link: uploads/CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'xianghui.yang@sydney.edu.au'
+email: 'yangxhui6@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Xianghui Yang is a Senior Research Engineer at Tencent.
+Xianghui Yang is a Senior Research Scientist at Tencent.
 He earned his Ph.D. from the School of Electrical & Information Engineering at The University of Sydney, where he was affiliated with the USYD-Vision Lab under the supervision of Prof. Luping Zhou, Prof. Guosheng Lin, and Prof. Wanli Ouyang.
 Prior to his doctoral studies, he received his B.Sc. in Physics from the School of Physics, Nanjing University in 2019.
 His research focuses on Foundation Models, Large-Scale AI, Multimodal Learning, and 3D Vision.
 {style="text-align: justify;"}